-(g) Revenue recognition
+(e) Revenue recognition

-The Company reports its revenue as recurring revenue and professional and other services.
-Recurring revenue is derived from subscription fees for cloud-based software and maintenance.
-Subscription revenue is primarily derived from subscription and maintenance contracts for defined periods.
-Professional and other services revenue consists mainly of consulting and implementation services and contracts with channel partners and device vendors for the delivery of marketing services.
+The Company reports its revenue as recurring revenue and professional services.
+Recurring revenue is derived from subscription fees for cloud-based software.
+Subscription revenue allows customers to use hosted software over the contract period.
+Professional services revenue consists mainly of consulting and implementation services and feature development.